artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 ## Create resources to test your extension {#resources}

-Extensions provide new capabilities to users of Adobe Experience Platform tags.
+Extensions provide new capabilities to users of Adobe Experience Platform.
 These are typically displayed in Data Elements or the Rule Builder.

 ### Data elements

-Data elements exist in tags to help users persist values.
+The purpose of tag data elements is to help users persist values.
 Each data element is a mapping or pointer to source data.
 A single data element is a variable that can be mapped to query strings, URLs, cookie values, JavaScript variables, etc. Select **Data Elements** from the left navigation bar, and **Create New Data Element**.

 ![](/help/extension-dev/images/getting-started/data-element-create-new-link.png)